 Freelance designers charge a daily rate or price for a whole project.
 The amount will depend on your experience and reputation.

-- You normally need an Honours degree in product design or other relevant subject.
+You normally need an Honours degree (SCQF Level 10) in product design or other relevant subject.

-- You could start by taking a National Certificate (NC) or National Qualification (NQ) (up to 4 subjects at National 4 or 5 for entry) or a Higher National Certificate (HNC) (2 Highers for entry) in similar subjects.
-This could lead on to a Higher National Diploma (HND) or a degree.
+You could start by taking an NC (SCQF Levels 4-6) or NQ (SCQF Levels 4-6) (up to 4 subjects at National 4 or 5 for entry) or an HNC (SCQF Level 7) (2 Highers for entry) in similar subjects.
+This could lead on to an HND (SCQF Level 8) or a degree.

 Because product designers are needed in all types of industry, there are job opportunities throughout the country.
 However, many design consultancies are in large cities, particularly in London and south east England.

 skilled in IT including CAD packages